IanMadd/academic/content/portfolio/Data_Tables.md

 Now we can put all the operations together and perform a function on a subset of rows and columns.

-This will give the mean hp for cars with 4 gears grouped by the number cylinders:
+This will give the mean horsepower for cars with 4 gears grouped by the number cylinders:

 ```
 MTCarsDT[gear == 4,.(Mean_HP = mean(hp)), by=cyl]